Welcome the Outsider

 Have Enough Favorites?

 He had made spring rolls a couple weeks earlier and brought them to our English as a Second Language class.
 But I wasn’t there that week.
-With no time to make homemade rolls again this Thursday, he bought some from a local Vietnamese restaurant.
+With no time to make homemade rolls again the following week just for me, he bought some from a local Vietnamese restaurant.

 He pulled out the takeout box for me to have.